 MEDEX Northwest has taken a competency-based approach to curriculum design since it opened in 1969.
 The two primary components of the curriculum are the classroom (known as didactic) phase and the clinical phase.
 Each section spans approximately one year, including an additional quarter of material preparing them for advanced clinical and leadership roles, for a total of 27 months and 162 credits.

 The didactic year begins with basic science review, reinforcing concepts about the fundamental building blocks that underlie the practice of medicine.
 The curriculum throughout the year integrates material across courses using an organ system approach.
 For example, the respiratory physical exam and specific history-taking techniques are taught during the same week as the respiratory pathophysiology content.
 Later in the year, the content for the Adult Medicine, Patient Management (pharmacology) and Emergency Medicine coursework is similarly integrated.

 Each course is chaired by a MEDEX faculty member who provides leadership and direction for the course, manages the testing process, and presides over course development across time.
 Individual course coordinators at each MEDEX site manage the course delivery locally and participate in ongoing course development and evaluation.
-Additional academic work is required of master’s-level students, both in terms of assignments during the core didactic year, and in the form of a master’s-only summer quarter prior to beginning the clinical phase.

 The core MEDEX mission of primary care and access for rural and medically underserved populations is a recurring theme across the curriculum.